Shopping in Salzburg: Traditional Shops and Hidden Treasures

 Book your accommodation in Salzburg via our partner booking.com.

 Source Salzburg shops: own research on site.
-We would like to thank Salzburg Tourism for the friendly invitation to this trip to the shops with tradition.
+We would like to thank Salzburg Tourism for the kind invitation to this trip to the traditional shops.
+However, our opinion remains, as always, our own.